lefthandwriter/lefthandwriter.github.io/projects.md

 #
-## Danielson-Lanczos 2D FFT algorithm with MPI and PThreads
+## Danielson-Lanczos 2D FFT with MPI and PThreads
 #### (Individual Project, Georgia Tech)
 Given an input image, I computed the 2D FFT of the image by applying the Danielson–Lanczos approach for the one–dimensional transforms.
 Additionally, I implemented message-passing and pthreads.